top of page

 The verb 'envelop' has its roots in Old French, coming from the word 'envoluper,' which means 'to envelop' or 'to wrap up.'
 It entered the English language in the late 16th century.
 To 'envelop' means to completely surround or cover something, usually in a way that conceals or encloses it.
 The etymology of 'envelop' effectively conveys the idea of wrapping or encircling an object, person, or idea with a covering that may obscure or protect it.
 Whether it's enveloping oneself in a warm embrace, enveloping a letter in an envelope for mailing, or enveloping a city in fog, this term emphasizes the action of fully surrounding and often concealing something within a shroud or covering.

-Quiz: Find the meaning of envelop
+Quiz: Find the meaning of the verb envelop:

 Try Again!